Nærøy Municipality: Transportation

-Norwegian County Road 17 crosses the northeastern part of the municipality.
-There is a large network of bridges in the municipality that connect islands and cross fjords.
-Most notably is the Marøysund Bridge and Nærøysund Bridge which connect Nærøy to Vikna to the west.
-Also Hestøy Bridge and Smines Bridge connect the village of Lund to Fosnes municipality to the south.
+Norwegian County Road 17 crossed the northeastern part of the municipality.
+There was a large network of bridges in the municipality that connected the islands and crossed the fjords.
+Most notably was the Marøysund Bridge and Nærøysund Bridge which connected Nærøy Municipality to Vikna Municipality to the west.
+Also Hestøy Bridge and Smines Bridge connected the village of Lund to Fosnes Municipality to the south.